 A Warning About Using Annual Fuel Utilization Efficiency

 One of the most common misconceptions about AFUE is in thinking that it can be used to directly compare the cost of running two different types of furnaces.
 Be careful.
 Like we saw above, your fuel type is by far the biggest factor in lowering your annual energy bills in the winter.
 For example, an electric heater will run circles around a natural gas furnace in efficiency, but can’t even come close to beating it in cost to operate.
-A natural gas furnace will always be cheaper than an electric heater.
+A natural gas furnace will almost always be cheaper than an electric heater.

 Simply put, AFUE has little affect on comparing cost to operate.
 It is only a means of comparing two of the same type of furnaces.